 - Unrealistic Expectations: He may feel that his partner should meet his every whim and desire, sexual and otherwise, 24/7, regardless of how his partner is feeling at any given moment.
 He fails to understand that his partner has a life, with thoughts and feelings and needs that don’t always involve him.
 When his expectations are not met, he seeks external fulfillment.

 - Anger/Revenge: He may cheat to get revenge.
 In such cases, the infidelity is meant to be seen and known.
-He does not bother to lie or keep secrets about his cheating because his wants his partner to know about it.
+He does not bother to lie or keep secrets about his cheating because he wants his partner to know about it.